Do You Have A Framework For Creating Real, Lasting Success —

 The Fifth Discipline: The Art and Practice of the Learning Organization

-Our lives, work and relationships are underlain and influenced by (usually) unseen guiding structures.
+Our lives, work and relationships are underlain and influenced by (usually) unseen guiding systems and structures.

-They arise from the way we put together—connect—components such as desire, vision, choice, plans, practice and perception of reality.
+These powerful structures arise from the way we put together—connect—components such as desire, vision, choice, plans, practice and our perception of reality.

-In some structures, action leads to real and lasting success.
+In some structures, action leads to real and lasting results.
 In others, it does not.

 Stuck In An Oscillating Structure; Going Nowhere